 The main objective of the cooling process is to stop the roasting dead in its tracks as fast as possible.
 Simply dump the coffee beans into your cooling pan which will allow the beans to lie in a single layer.
 Using a pan with holes, such as a metal colander, will aid this.
 If you live in a hot climate, you might consider using a light mist of water from a spray bottle.

-This technique uses 2 colanders to rapidly cool the coffee beans after the roast.
+This technique uses 2 colanders to cool the coffee beans rapidly.

 Once the roasted coffee beans have cooled, they should be stored properly in an airtight container.